 How did we spec our kits?

-The ‘Weekend Warrior’ Kit and the ‘Tiny House’ Kit both use the SHI2000 (2000W) Epever Inverter, as it can handle most of the household appliances you will likely be using, such as a TV and refrigerator.
+For our ‘Weekend Warrior’ Kit and the ‘Tiny House’ Kit, we use the SHI2000 (2000W) Epever Inverter, as it can handle most of the household appliances you will likely be using, such as a TV and refrigerator.